jhovanisabuchi/LHL-PROJECT-1/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
-This project aims to track each visitor's activity on the site, evaluating product sales, stock levels, pricing, and customer preferences across various locations.
-The main objective is to build a comprehensive tracking system that monitors visitor behavior, providing insights into visit frequency, engagement, order details, and revenue generation.The project’s goal is to understand and analyze data to support informed decision-making.
-This includes identifying locations with top sales, high-revenue products, and popular product categories by location and visitor demographics.
-The insights will guide strategic decisions such as inventory management, pricing strategies, and targeted marketing efforts to improve overall performance.
+This project aims to track each vistors activity on sote, evaluating product sales, stock leveles, pricing, and customer prefernce across varios locations.the main objective is to build a comprehnsive tracking system that monitors visitors behavior, providing insight into vidit frequency, engagement, order details, and  revenue generation.The progects goal is to understand and analyze data to support informed decison-making. thid include identifying locations with top sales , high-revenue products, and popular product categories by location and viditor demographics.
+The insight will guid startegic decissions such as inventory manangment, pricing strategies, and target marketing efforts to imorove overall performance.
 ## Process
 1, Data cleaning
      # remove duplicates